-Here the dreaded PESCO, an EU structure dedicated to member states pursuing integration of their armed forces, rears its ugly head via the European Defence Fund, which post-Macron has scaled up its resources significantly.
+Here the dreaded PESCO, an EU structure dedicated to member states integrating their armed forces, rears its ugly head via the European Defence Fund.
+Emmanuel Macron has scaled up its resources significantly.
 This is straight out the European-integration-via-the backdoor playbook, the idea being that if we develop defence tech and equipment together we will eventually evolve into a single military force.

 In spite of all the caveats above, the commitment – highlighted in bold – is pretty solid.
-No surprise though, this concession was delivered by May a while ago at the Munich security conference.
-For years, Brexiteers were dismissed as conspiracy theorists for fearing the EU would one day militarise, they can be dismissed no more.
+No surprise though, this concession was delivered by Mrs May a while ago at the Munich security conference.
+For years, Brexiteers were dismissed as conspiracy theorists for fearing the EU would one day militarise, no more.

 Structure 120 and 121:

 The future relationship should be based on an overarching institutional framework covering chapters and linked agreements relating to specific areas of cooperation, while recognising that the precise legal form of this future relationship will be determined as part of the formal negotiations.
 Where appropriate, the Parties may establish specific governance arrangements in individual areas.

 The Parties may also decide that an agreement should sit outside of the overarching institutional framework, and in those cases should provide for appropriate governance arrangements (121).